 Cannabidiol is usually sold as oil but is also available as extracts, liquid vapors, and capsules containing oil.
 Among the many CBD-infused online products are foods, drinks, and beauty products.
 Some creative users even use CBD oil for culinary baking!

-Cannabidiol appears to have benefits for various conditions, but research supporting those benefits is still limited.
-CBD appears to have the potential to manage the following conditions.
+Cannabidiol appears to be beneficial for various conditions, but research supporting these benefits is still limited.
+CBD appears to have the potential to manage the following conditions:

 - Parkinson's disease

 CBD vs THC